The Coriolis effect is an apparent deflection of the path of an object that moves within a

 |Image courtesy Univ. of Illinois

-- The deflection of the flight path of a spacecraft caused by Earth's
+- The term Coriolis effect may also refer to the deflection of the flight path of a spacecraft caused by Earth's

 rotation.
 Over the northern hemisphere, the deviation is to the right;